Skip to main content

 Sources

 Gross Domestic Product: U.S. Department of Commerce.
 Treasury Yields and Ratios: Bloomberg (subscription required).
 Municipal Bond Yields: Municipal Market Data.
 Open-end fund flows: Investment Company Institute.
-Municipal Issuance: Seibert Research.
+Municipal Issuance: Siebert Research.
 Defaults: Municipals Weekly, Bank of America/Merrill Lynch Research.
 State Revenues: The Nelson A. Rockefeller Institute of Government, State Revenue Report.
 State Budget Reserves: Pew Charitable Trust.
 Global Growth: International Monetary Fund (IMF) and the Organisation for Economic Co-operation and Development (OECD).
 Standard & Poor’s and Investortools: http://www.invtools.com/.
-Flow of Funds, The Federal Reserve Board: http://www. federalreserve.gov/releases.pdf.
+Flow of Funds, The Federal Reserve Board: https://www. federalreserve.gov/releases/z1/default.htm.
 Payroll Data: Bureau of Labor Statistics.
 Bond Ratings: Standard & Poor’s, Moody’s, Fitch.
 New Money Project Financing: The Bond Buyer.
 State revenues: U.S. Census Bureau.

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of market returns, and proposed or expected portfolio composition.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the information presented herein by way of example.
 Performance data shown represents past performance and does not predict or guarantee future results.
 Investing involves risk; principal loss is possible.